freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/chaining-if-else-statements/index.md

 ---
-title: Chaining if...else statements
+title: Chaining If Else Statements
 ---
-## Chaining if...else statements
+## Chaining If Else Statements

 * ```If```: the first conditional in every if/else statement, case the conditional is *true*, execute the code and ignore the rest.
 * ```Else if```: can never be used as the first conditional.
 It is always a conditional after an ```if```, case the conditional is true, execute the code.
 Otherwise jumps into the next conditional.